'President Was Last Option': Netizens React To Video of VP Vance Rushed to Safety Ahead of Trump After Correspondents’ Dinner Shooting

 The most obvious lesson from the incident, the former law enforcement officials said, is that security personnel may need to expand the protective perimeter around the president at large public venues, even if that leads to public inconvenience.

 At Saturday's dinner, guests were required to pass through magnetometers, or metal detectors, to enter the ballroom but needed only a ticket to access the hotel itself.
-Several people tried to enter using last year's ticket, according to a person with direct knowledge of the event's planning.
+Several people tried to enter using last year's ticket, according to a person with direct knowledge of the event's planning, as per Reuters.

 Officials said the California man who allegedly sprinted past security, armed with multiple weapons, appeared to circumvent even that basic step by checking in to the hotel in the days before the event.